2002 French presidential election: Results

 The first round of the election (on 21 April), which saw an exceptional number of 16 candidates, came as a shock to many commentators, almost all of whom had expected the second ballot to be between Jacques Chirac and Lionel Jospin.
 Indeed, it was this very expectation that led to Jospin's downfall, with a plethora of "small party" left candidates (independent socialists and republicans, Green, Communist, Trotskyist, radical etc.) all intending to support him in the second round, but to raise their profile in the first, like Jean-Pierre Chevènement and Christiane Taubira.
 They cumulatively took enough votes away from Jospin to (unintentionally) prevent him from reaching the second round, which he could have won.
 Instead Jean-Marie Le Pen faced Chirac in the second ballot.
 The election brought the opinion polls and two-round voting system into question as well as raising many concerns about apathy and the way in which the left had become so divided as a result of the over democratic refusal of Jospin to strategically ask the nearest small parties of his own government coalition to withdraw, like the preceding leaders of the left had done for such an election.

+This was a major political event, both nationally and internationally, as it was the first time someone with such far-right views had qualified for the second round of a French presidential election.

 There was a widespread stirring of national public opinion, and more than one million people in France took part in street rallies, in an expression of fierce opposition to Le Pen's ideas.
 Some held up protest signs stating "I'm ashamed to be French," which parodied Le Pen's party slogan, "Proud to be French."
 Spontaneous street protests began in the night from 21 to 22 April, then on 22 April and 23, then as follows: